intmanlab/advancedroboticw2/README.md

 ## Dependencies:

 This package has been tested on Ubuntu 16.04, ROS kinetic and python 3.5.
-The codes depend on following libraries:
+The codes depend on following libraries.
+We first setupa virtual environment within which we will install all the dependencies.

+* Step 1: Update your repositories

+`sudo apt-get update`

+* Step 2: Install pip for Python 3

+`sudo apt-get install build-essential libssl-dev libffi-dev python-dev` `sudo apt install python3-pip`

+* Step 3: Use pip to install virtualenv

+`sudo pip3 install virtualenv`

+* Step 4: Create a virtual environment named venv

+`virtualenv -p python3 venv`

+* Step 5: Activate the environment

+`source venv/bin/activate`

+Now you should see (venv) on your command line appearing before the username.

+* Step 6: Install the essential libraries:

+`pip install pyyaml`

+`pip install pyaml`

+`pip install catkin_pkg`

+`pip install empy`

+`pip install rospkg`

+With this, we have successfully set up our virtual environment.
+Now we are ready to install the dependencies.

 * tinker